SpartanJ/eepp/docs/articles/uiintroduction.md

 }
 ```

-This example also only redraws the scene when the EE::UI::UISceneNode indicates
+This example only redraws the scene when the EE::UI::UISceneNode indicates
 that changes has been detected that needs to redraw the scene.
 You can redraw
 the scene on every update or only when is needed.
 There are several options
 regarding this topic, since each scene node can be drawn into a separated